 Hans and I each set out displays of our wares below the Fiddler’s Dream t-shirt rack.

 Having an attentive audience turned on the comedienne in me.
 I just let her rip.
 Sarah Curtis, a lovely young friend of Tracy Dove’s, took the photos of me.

-I performed songs from all three of my CDs, and I had fun playing with guitar the songs from What Living’s All About that I had recorded without guitar, so that people could hear how they sounded when I wrote them.
+I performed songs from all three of my CDs, and I had fun accompanying myself on guitar the songs from What Living’s All About that I had recorded with a band, and no guitar, so that people could hear how they sounded when I wrote them.